Jerry O'Connell: Career

-In 2005, O'Connell guest-starred in one episode of the animated series Justice League Unlimited.
-In the episode, titled "Clash", he played Captain Marvel.
-He reprised the role of Captain Marvel in the DC Universe Animated Original Movies short film Superman/Shazam!: The Return of Black Adam alongside George Newbern, who reprised the role of Superman, having done the voice for the animated series.
+In 2005, O'Connell guest-starred in the Justice League Unlimited episode "Clash", voicing Captain Marvel.
+He reprised the role in the DC Universe Animated Original Movies short film Superman/Shazam!: The Return of Black Adam alongside George Newbern, who reprised the role of Superman, having done the voice for the animated series.
 Jerry's younger brother, Charlie has appeared in several productions in which his brother starred, such as in Sliders and Crossing Jordan.
 In 2007–2008 O'Connell starred in ABC's Carpoolers, which ran from October 2, 2007, to March 4, 2008.
 In early 2008, O'Connell participated in a widely circulated Internet video parody of the leaked Tom Cruise video on Scientology.
 Cruise was O'Connell's co-star in Jerry Maguire.

 O'Connell co-wrote and appeared in a video parody called "Young Hillary Clinton", satirizing Hillary Clinton's 2008 primary campaign.
 On February 2, 2008, O'Connell hosted VH1's Pepsi Smash Super Bowl Bash, which aired the night before Super Bowl XLII and featured musical guests Maroon 5 and Mary J. Blige.
 On April 28, 2008, he appeared as a guest star on ABC's Samantha Who?.
 In late 2008 O'Connell starred in Fox's Do Not Disturb, co-starring Niecy Nash, but Fox cancelled the show after only three episodes.

 O'Connell appeared in the 2009 thriller film Obsessed as "Ben", the best friend and co-worker of the film's protagonist Derek Charles (Idris Elba).
 He appeared in Eastwick on ABC, on which his wife Romijn starred in the series.
 He portrayed Derrick Jones in Alexandre Aja's Piranha 3D, which also stars Adam Scott and Elisabeth Shue.

 O'Connell co-starred with David Tennant in the pilot for legal drama Rex Is Not Your Lawyer, which was not picked up for production.
 In 2010, O'Connell starred with Jim Belushi in the CBS comedy drama The Defenders, which was cancelled on May 15, 2011, after one season.